network-for-good/nfg_csv_importer/README.md

 5. Set any neccessary storage options for Carrierwave in `config/initializers/carrierwave.rb`.

 ## Create Importer Definitions
-Create the file `app/imports/import_definition.rb` containing a class called `ImportDefinition`.
+Create the file `app/imports/import_definition.rb` containing a class called `ImportDefinition` inheriting from NfgCsvImporter::ImportDefinition`.
 Within this class, define a class method for each import type.
 This class method should contain a hash of options that pertain to that particular import type.
 ````
-class ImportDefinition
+class ImportDefinition << NfgCsvImporter::ImportDefinition
   class << self
     def my_new_import
       {